Ringette Canada: Junior national team

 Until the 2009 World Junior Ringette Championships, Canada only had national representation at the adult level (now known as Team Canada Senior) since the World Ringette Championships were specifically reserved for elite women athletes.
 Canada didn't have any Team Canada Junior representation of any kind until the inaugural 2009 World Junior Ringette Championships, but at that time sent two separate regional teams: U19 Canada East (Under-29) and U19 Canada West (Under-19).
 Team Canada Junior has periodically alternated between the age groups of U19 and U21 since 2009.

 Until the 2013 World Ringette Championships, the junior tournament was held as a separate event.
 Junior national teams competed at the World Junior Ringette Championships in 2009 and 2012, while the senior national teams competed at the World Ringette Championships.
 In 2013 the senior and junior tournaments merged into a single one, the World Ringette Championships, where Canada's first single and exclusive national junior ringette team made its world debut.
 Team Canada Junior has competed in every world junior event.

 University and college ringette

 Ringette is played at a number of Canadian universities and colleges who abide by rules and regulations organized by Ringette Canada.
 An national tournament called the, "University Challenge Cup" is played annually.

+Ringette is not recognized by U Sports, the national sport governing body of university sport in Canada, however each institution establishes its own relationship with the ringette program associated with their respective campuses.
+Some institutions allow the ringette program to wear the varsity uniforms and use the team nickname while others have no relationship with the ringette program at all.